 The adoption of a Model Litigant for Civil Litigation Policy may enhance the City's ethical standards as a government body in civil litigation matters, directed more to good governance and administration than mere conduct as a litigant in Court.

-The committee recommendation to Council for this Report (as detailed below) was resolved by the Policy Committee at its meeting held on 31 October 2022.
+The committee recommendation to Council for Report CJ221-12/22 (as detailed below) was resolved by the Policy Committee at its meeting held on 31 October 2022.

 The committee recommendation is the same as recommended by City officers.